All in One SEO vs Yoast SEO: Which Plugin Fits In With Your SEO Strategy?

 Once you have the file from Yoast, you can take it to the All in One SEO importer to easily transfer your documents.

-Which Plugin Is Easier for a Beginner to Work With?
+Which WordPress SEO plugin Is Easier for a Beginner to Work With?

 While the purpose of both plugins is to make it easier to manage your SEO process, it’s still up to you to set everything correctly.

-This means that each tool is only going to work to the level of your understanding of each feature and how to get the most out of it.
+This means that each WordPress SEO plugin is only going to work to the level of your understanding of each feature and how to get the most out of it.